andrew-mestas/my-game/README.md

 # my-game
 Welcome to the online PokeyMon clone!
 This is a personal project I would like to expand on.
-All images and game data are taken from the http://pokeapi.co/ and is all open source.
+Most images and game data are taken from the http://pokeapi.co/ Additional resources

++ downloads.khinsider.com - video game music
++ kiwi.js - game engine
++ pokemondb.net - images

 Goals for this project -

 + Get a world map up and running (working on this)
 + Get the battle system running smoothly (really close on this)